How do I encrypt a .PDF file containing sensitive information so that it is safe to send via email?

 - Open Adobe Acrobat Pro DC

-3. Select “Protect” from the Sidebar on the right side, or the Tools Tab
+3. Select Protect from the righthand sidebar or from the Tools tab

 5. Enter the password you wish to use in both fields and select Apply